Exocist/ICON-1.45-WIP/README.md

+18/06/2023 - Stalwarts and Wrights have now gotten an aether/vigilance counter.
+Jotunn added.

 18/06/2023 - Ruin beasts finished, have added Turn Breakdown to the effects and updated all relevant items with turn breakdown hyperlink.
 Fool got a shiny new stacked dice indicator.